Another NEW calf in J Pod

 Become immersed in the world of whales through our interactive displays.
 Watch amazing videos and listen to the whales vocalize underwater.
-Big screen video footage of the whales in the wild as experienced from our research boats.
-Come meet the natualists and researchers, they'll share their knowledge of the magnificent whales of the Salish Sea.
+See big screen video footage of the whales in the wild as experienced from our research boats.
+Come meet the naturalists and researchers, they'll share their knowledge of the magnificent whales of the Salish Sea.

 Together we CAN help

 Become a CWR Member or make a DONATION